shivprasad08/FoodBridge/README.md

 - If DB env vars are missing, auth and DB-backed flows will fail.
 - Map rendering uses OpenStreetMap tiles and can depend on network availability.

-## Current Status

-The project is MVP-ready with major provider/recipient/admin flows implemented, plus realtime updates and map integration.
-For production hardening, recommended next steps are CI, automated tests, and deployment environment hardening.